Dynamic formation of quasicondensate and spontaneous vortices in a strongly interacting Fermi gas

-The main experimental setup and method to prepare $^6$Li superfluid have been described in our previous works~\cite{Yao2016PRL}.
-Here, we start by preparing a balanced spin mixture of $^6$Li with $1\times 10^7$ atoms at 832.18~G in an elliptical optical dipole trap ( $1/e^2$ radius 200~$\mu$m and 48~$\mu$m (gravity direction)).
-The cloud is further evaporatively cooled by ramping down the trap depth from 18~$\mu$K to 0.8~$\mu$K with variable time.
-Typically, for a 3~s evaporative cooling, a superfluid of $3.9(1)\times 10^6$ $^6$Li atoms at $0.05 (1) T_F$ can be prepared.
-We further find that the Fermi superfluid can also be created over a wide range of $t_{\rm ramp}$, and thus various temperature quench rates across the superfluid phase transition can be achieved~\cite{Weiler2008N,Lamporesi2013NP,Navon2015S}.
-Moreover, the large atom number and the achieved low temperature enable the spontaneous generation of plenty of vortices.
+The main experimental setup and method for preparing the $^6$Li superfluid have been described in our previous works~\cite{Yao2016PRL}.
+We start by preparing a spin-balanced mixture of $1\times 10^7$ atoms at 832.18~G in an elliptical optical dipole trap ($1/e^2$ radius 200~$\mu$m and 48~$\mu$m (in the gravity direction)).
+Further evaporative cooling is performed by ramping down the trap depth and holding for 3~s, yielding a superfluid of $3.9(1)\times 10^6$ atoms at about 0.3 $T_{\rm c}$.
+With a short ramping time, i.e., $t_{\rm ramp}$ varies from 200~ms to 1500~ms, temperature quench across the superfluid transition can be achieved, during which plenty of vortices are spontaneously generated~\cite{Weiler2008N,Lamporesi2013NP,Navon2015S}.

-To probe the vortices, the optical trap is suddenly switched off and the cloud is expanded in the residual magnetic curvature.
-During the first 2~ms of expansion, the magnetic field is rapidly jumped to 720~G, and the cloud is further expanded for another 8~ms at this field.
-Strong saturation absorption imaging along the gravity direction with a resolution of 2.2~$\mu$m are then performed.
-Owing to the oblate trap geometry, the cloud expands rapidly in the gravity direction, resulting in vortex-core bending and imaging blurring.
-Nevertheless, the high contrast of the vortex cores is still obtained (see Fig.~\ref{fig1}(a)), suggesting the straight alignment of vortex lines.
+To probe the quasi-condensate and vortices, the optical trap is suddenly switched off and the magnetic field is rapidly ramped to 720~G. After expansion for a total time of 10~ms, strong saturation absorption imaging along the gravity direction is performed.
+The quasi-condensate number $N_0$ is then obtained by fitting the density profile of the cloud with a Gaussian plus Thomas-Fermi distribution.
+The dynamic formation of vortices is clearly visible, as shown in Fig.~\ref{fig1}.
+When $N_0$ is small, the vortex cores are blurred with very low contrast and are distributed in a small spatial region.
+As $N_0$ increases, the vortices become more visible and spread over the entire cloud.
+This gives a direct and vivid illustration of the evolution of superfluid coherence and the formation of spontaneous vortices.
+We mention that owing to the oblate trap geometry, the cloud expands rapidly in the gravity direction, resulting in a reduced imaging resolution.
+Nevertheless, upon saturation of $N_0$, a high contrast of vortex cores is still achieved (see Fig.~\ref{fig1}(c)), suggesting a straight alignment of the vortex lines.

-Fig.~\ref{fig1}(a) shows a typical result for a 400~ms ramp, in which a large amount of randomly distributed vortices are displayed.
-We further measure the vortex counting statistics with the vortex number being counted by adopting a Laplacian-of-Gaussian blob detection algorithm~\cite{Rakonjac2016PRA}.
-Fig.~\ref{fig1}(b) gives the vortex-counting statistics of 300 repetitive measurements for a 400~ms ramp.
-The obtained Gaussian distribution is consistent with the spontaneous nature of the vortex generation, and the large variance of vortex number reflects the strong fluctuations of the superfluid domains near $T_c$, as described in the KZ theory.